mikehosseini/cit480/README.md

 ---
 # Mike Hosseini

-This is a website for CIT 480 - CIT System Design and Implementation I projects
+This is a website for CIT 480 - CIT System Design and Implementation I